February 1, 2022

 Interactive voice response systems were developed to help customers get the help they want more quickly.
 But sometimes a basic menu does more harm than good, possibly even causing customers to dread having to call for support.

 A smart IVR menu can make all the difference here, by allowing customers to speak rather than type numbers and find the information they need by themselves.
-Even better is that, with passive voice verification, you can also make the first contact much faster and more secure for your callers.
+Even better is that, with passive speaker identification, you can also make the first contact much faster and more secure for your callers.

 They won’t have to remember a password or their customer number and then type it into their phone.
 Instead, a few words and the IVR will automatically confirm their identity.
 Result?
 More satisfied customers who don’t ask for help from human agents as often.
 Won't that make your employees happier as well?